 The Zappos values drive every single element of their business - from the way they recruit people, to their performance evaluations, to how they interact with their customers.
 Zappos' values are:

 Make no mistake - developing team values is not a waste of space - the best organizations ... without fail ... have strong cultures intimately revolving around their values.

-And, if you look at the trail of failed and poor performing organizations you will see again, and again, that their common feature is that their cultures are weak and don't keep to a strong values system: Enron, Arthur Andersen, Worldcomm, Martha Stewart are just a few examples.
+Furthermore, if you look at the trail of failed and poor performing organizations, you will see again, and again, that their common feature is that their cultures are weak and don't keep to a strong values system: Enron, Arthur Andersen, Worldcomm, Martha Stewart are just a few examples.

 Simply because they are very clear about the type of organization they wish to align themselves with.

-These people are often high performers and they simply won't work with you if they don't feel your organization's values ... and that means the ones you actually act upon - not the ones that are hanging on your walls - aren't a close match to their own.
+These people are often high performers.
+High-performers won't work with you if they don't feel your organization's values (and this means the ones you act upon - not the ones that are hanging on your walls) - are a close match to their own.